cph-cachet/research.package/README.md

 ResearchPackage is a Flutter [package](https://pub.dartlang.org/packages/research_package) for building research study apps on Android and iOS using [Flutter](https://flutter.dev).

 ResearchPackage is a Flutter implementation of the [Apple ResearchKit](https://www.researchandcare.org/researchkit/) available for iOS (just like [ResearchStack](https://github.com/ResearchStack/ResearchStack) is for Android).
 The overarching goal of ResearchPackage is to enable developers and researchers to design and build cross-platform (iOS and Android) research applications using the same codebase.
-The API design of ResearchPackage follows the API of ResearchKit almost 1:1 (with a few adaptations to Flutter, including applying more to a reactive programming model).

 ResearchPackage is designed from the ground up to meet the requirements of most scientific research, including capturing participant consent, extensible input tasks, and the security and privacy needs necessary for IRB approval.
 The main features of ResearchPackage are: